ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 In economics, if the function being maximized is something like "profit" and the constraint is some condition on the business that forces $$g = g^*$$, then the multiplier $$\lambda^*$$ tells you how much more profit you will get if you can change that condition, and the highest multiplier tells you which change gives the highest marginal returns.
 (Wikipedia tells me that $$\lambda$$ is called the [marginal cost](https://en.wikipedia.org/wiki/Marginal_cost) or [shadow price](https://en.wikipedia.org/wiki/Shadow_price))

-In mechanics if a system is constrained to follow a certain surface in space given by $$g = g^*$$, then the Lagrange multiplier for that system is the normal fore which holds the system to that surface.
+In mechanics if a system is constrained to follow a certain surface in space given by $$g = g^*$$, then the Lagrange multiplier for that system is the normal force which holds the system to that surface.
 Also there is a sense, alluded to above but which I'll have to work out some other day, in which $$L = T - V$$ is the Lagrange multipler form of $$F = ma$$: you can move in the potential, but there's a cost, and the multiplier is a force $$F$$.

 In thermodynamics, if two systems are in thermodynamic equilibrium, then they are modeled as maximizing entropy subject to their total energy being constant.
 You find that the Lagrange multiplier $$\frac{dS}{dE} = \frac{1}{T}$$, that is, inverse temperature is the multiplier for energy.
 There are a bunch of other variables in thermodynamics which characterize how systems equilibrate when they're allowed to exchange different quantities.
 Pressure $$P$$ is the multiplier for changes in volume $$V$$, chemical potential $$\mu$$ is the multiplier for changes in particle ratio (that is, it's the thing that equilibrates under diffusion); etc.